Bastien18/IAA_2024/lab3/student/rapport.md

 ![](./picture/Screenshot_2024-04-30_17-55-03.png)

-Like we can see above there is not only our prints but also CXP ESP32 logs to specify the connection status.
+Like we can see above we do not receive only our prints in the cfclient.
+We receive also other message from the esp32, the micro controller wifi.
+It is the Wi-Fi network interface between the PC and the drone, so we receive connection status log for example.

-//TODO je ne sais d'ou vienne les cpx int router ...

 - **What part of the data flow is responsible for these ?**

-//TODO euh pas sur de comprendre la question ^^'
+The part responsible for these messages is the esp32 that receives Wi-Fi messages from the PC and forwards them to the GAP8 through UART.

+The Gap8 uses a core like a microcontroller that gets the images from the camera and gives them to the esp32 module.
+Then the esp module sends the images to the connected PC.

 - **What happens when you connect 2 clients to the GAP8 ?
 Is it an expected behavior ?**

 If I connect another client to the drone nothing happens or is printed.
-//TODO expected or not depend on the implementation ^^' i don't know
+This is the case because the variable set when the connection is made is already set so the program ignores the packet.

 ### 4. Image acquisition :

 For this task we followed the tutorial in the README file.